 How Fault Affects Compensation in Your Truck Accident Claim

-Even if you are partially at fault for your accident, you probably still have options for recovering damages.
+Even if you are partially at fault for your accident, you probably still have legal options for recovering damages.

-When the At-Fault Party Doesn’t Have Truck Insurance
+When the At-Fault Party doesn’t Have Truck Insurance

 Commercial truck drivers are supposed to have insurance in the event of an accident.
 However, there are situations where a driver might not have the full insurance coverage they are legally required to hold.
-In Georgia, trucks are usually covered by at least $750,000 in liability insurance, at least $100,000 per person, and at least $300,000 per accident.
+In Georgia, commercial vehicles are usually covered by at least $750,000 in liability insurance, at least $100,000 per person, and at least $300,000 per accident.

 A truck driver may be uninsured or underinsured if: